All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: SIRIUS: [Fe( ] molecule

 \section{SIRIUS: [Fe($tBu_{2}qsal)_{2}$] molecule}

-The [Fe$(tBu_{2}qsal)_{2}$] molecule is a newly created spin crossover system \cite{doi:10.1021/jacs.1c04598}.
-Here $(tBu_{2}qsal)$ stands for 2,4-diterbutyl-6-((quinoline-8-ylimino)methyl)phenolate.
-The crystallized structure was determined by X-ray diffraction to be monoclinic, space group $P2_{1}/c$.
-It is potentially a functional molecule magnets material because [Fe$(tBu_{2}qsal)_{2}$] can be sublimed at 473--$573 \, \textrm{K} $ and $10^{-3}$--$10^{-4}\,$mbar, hence its thin-film deposition on a substrate is possible.
+The [Fe$(tBu_{2}qsal)_{2}$] molecule is a recently created spin crossover MOF structure \cite{doi:10.1021/jacs.1c04598}, where $(tBu_{2}qsal)$ stands for 2,4-diterbutyl-6-((quinoline-8-ylimino)methyl)phenolate.
+The crystallized structure was determined by X-ray diffraction to be monoclinic in space group $P2_{1}/c$.
+It is potentially a functional molecular magnetic material because [Fe$(tBu_{2}qsal)_{2}$] can be sublimed at 473--$573 \, \textrm{K} $ and $10^{-3}$--$10^{-4}\,$mbar, hence its thin-film deposition on a substrate is possible.
 The system undergoes a hysteretic spin transition.
 The average Fe–N and Fe-O bond lengths elongate from 1.949(2) \AA{} at $ 100 \, \textrm{K} $ to 2.167(2) \AA{} at $230\, \textrm{K}$ and from 1.945(1) at $ 100 \, \textrm{K} $ to 1.997(1) \AA{} at $230\, \textrm{K}$, respectively.
-These changes indicate that a conversion from the LS ($S=0$) to HS ($S=2$) structure takes place as the temperature is increased.
-In addition, pseudo-potential based DFT calculations \cite{Le_2021} found the electron transfer is minimal for the molecule on a monolayer of Au(111) that suggests very small changes in the electronic structure and magnetic properties.
+These changes indicate that conversion from the LS ($S=0$) to HS ($S=2$) structure takes place as the temperature is increased.
+In addition, PW-PP-based DFT calculations \cite{Le_2021} found the electron transfer is minimal for the molecule on a monolayer of Au(111).
+It suggests very small changes in the electronic structure and magnetic properties when the molecule is placed on the surface of Au.

-For this size of the system (436 atoms, 2435 electrons), we used $R_{min}^{MT} \cdot G_{max} =5$ and similar other cutoffs as used for previous systems.
-The large number of atoms does not make the Hamiltonian significantly larger but costs much more time in each iteration.
-With the cutoff parameters listed in \ref{tbl:Fe4} we managed to converge the system to a non-magnetic ground state.